 However, don’t just rely on expertise within your current leadership group.
 This can lead to the same ideas, behaviors, and qualities circulating again and again, and can prevent an organization from growing.
 This is especially true in older organizations, where there can be a tendency to do things ‘as we’ve always done’ and hire people ‘who fit in’.

 Step 3: Audit your current leadership against the criteria

 Once you’ve agreed on a set of leadership qualities, you can compare your current crop of leaders against them.

 One way to assess your current leaders is to run 360 Feedback reviews.
-This helps you get a rounder picture of whether they’re demonstrating leadership qualities to their peers, direct reports and own managers.
+This helps you get a fuller picture of whether they’re demonstrating leadership qualities to their peers, direct reports, and own managers.
 It’s why more than 85% of all Fortune 500 companies use 360 Feedback.